 It reported a study in the Journal Frontiers in Psychology, which found that regions of the brain that are associated with learning are more active when we complete a task by hand than when it’s completed on a keyboard.

-The article also reported an earlier study in 2014 made by Mueller and Oppenheimer.
-As the article reported, it is found that students who use laptops to write down notes only focus on writing what their professor said word by word.
+The article also mentioned an earlier study by Mueller and Oppenheimer that found students who use laptops to write down notes only focus on writing what their professor said word by word.

-On the other hand, those who wrote their notes by hand were more likely to listen more, and they tend to analyze it for important content.
+On the other hand, those who wrote their notes by hand were more likely to listen and analyze them for important content.

 The point concludes that when students were asked conceptual questions about the lecture, those “who had taken notes by hand were better able to answer than those who had typed their notes.”